d8corp/innet/README.md

 // > 'logger: app', 'test'
 ```

-### Extend a handler
+### Extending a Handler

-You can extend a handler with `createHandler`,
+You can extend handlers using `createHandler` by passing plugins and an existing handler to build on:
-just provide the previous handler to the second argument.

 ```typescript
 const handler1 = createHandler([